-When it comes to Inheritance Tax (IHT) planning, working out the size of a potential IHT bill you might be leaving your loved ones can be quite a challenge.
+When it comes to Inheritance Tax (IHT) planning, working out the size of a potential IHT bill you might be leave your loved ones can be quite a challenge.
 Not least because HMRC tax rules are complex and can change at short notice.

-If navigating IHT feels like a bewildering maze, you’re not alone, which is why many people turn to an expert for help.
+If navigating IHT planning feels like a bewildering maze, you’re not alone, which is why many people turn to an expert for help.

 They will meet with you to understand your circumstances and assess the size of your estate, and the IHT it will attract.
 Once they have a complete picture, they can recommend ways to reduce a potential bill.
 This might include options to gift money while you’re still alive and ways to make use of tax allowances, exemptions and Trusts.